Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 Job Market Overview

-The job market in Spain offers a range of opportunities for both locals and expats, though it can vary by region and industry.
-Spain’s economy is diverse, with key industries including tourism, hospitality, manufacturing, construction, technology, finance, and renewable energy.
+Spain’s job market provides a variety of opportunities for both local residents and expatriates, although availability may vary by region and industry.
+The country has a diverse economy, with key sectors including tourism, hospitality, manufacturing, construction, technology, finance, and renewable energy.

 Tourism, in particular, significantly contributes to the Spanish economy, especially in regions like Catalonia, the Balearic Islands, and the Canary Islands.

-The current unemployment rate in Spain stands at 11.70%, this figure also falls below the long-term average of 16.48%.
+The current unemployment rate in Spain stands at 10.40%, which also falls below the long-term average of 16.48%.
 While this figure might appear high, skilled individuals can still find jobs in the major industries mentioned earlier.

 Navigating Work Permits and Regulations

-If your reason for relocation to Spain is for work, then this section is for you.
-First, non-EU/EEA/Swiss nationals must obtain a valid work permit to work legally in Spain.
+For individuals relocating to Spain for employment purposes, it is important to note that non-EU/EEA/Swiss nationals must obtain a valid work permit to work legally in the country.

-Work permits are typically tied to a specific job offer from a Spanish employer and are granted based on factors such as the employer’s need for foreign expertise and the availability of qualified local candidates.
+Work permits are generally linked to a specific job offer from a Spanish employer and are issued based on factors such as the employer’s need for foreign expertise and the availability of qualified local candidates.

 Spain offers various types of work permits, including: